 The lower level of bank barns often housed animals, the upper levels served as threshing floor and storage.
 The hillside entrance gave easy access to wagons – and that is what the Roxbury Barn was built for originally – to serve as a horse carriage barn.

-Nowadays, the lower level is where caterers have their prep area.
+Nowadays, the lower level is where our caterer has their prep area.
 The floor above, with it’s main entrance through the big barn doors, forms the main event space, together with the ballistered top floor.

 The film was nominated for two Oscars at the 2001 Academy Awards: Best Actress for Laura Linney and Best Original Screenplay.
 When Laura Linney walked the red carpet at the Kodak Theatre, Joan Rivers asked her about the shoot in the Catskills.
 Linney entrusted her that her dressing room was, in fact, a barn…